- Who We Are

 Grade Level Curriculum Based Field Trips

-- TK takes two field trips which may include visiting Connolly Ranch which fosters a deep connection to nature, the Jelly Belly Factory where students get an up-close-and-personal look at candy manufacturing.
+- TK takes two field trips which may include visiting Connolly Ranch which fosters a deep connection to nature and the Jelly Belly Factory where students get an up-close-and-personal look at candy manufacturing.

 - Grades K-2 : Our field trips help bring our classroom curriculums to life.
 Specific field trips vary from year to year, however, each field trip is thoughtfully planned and connected to what is being taught in the classroom.